Mbira: Mbira Nyunga Nyunga

 Dutch composer Maarten Regtien (1963) uses a Mbira Nyunga Nyunga in the electronic composition Daddy Mbira - Mbira Penguin Talks (2014), creating soundscapes and using western composition techniques like the canon, impossible to play on a mbira.

 Njari mbira

-Njani mbira has 30 to 32 keys and was also originated from Zimbabwe particularly Masvingo and Makonde.
+Njari mbira has 30 to 32 keys and was also originated from Zimbabwe particularly Masvingo and Makonde.

 Nhare

 The nhare has 23 to 24 keys and was originated from Zimbabwe.
 In the Zimbabwean tradition, nhare was used for rituals of communicating with Musikavanhu or Nyadenga (God).

 Mbira matepe

 Mbira matepe which has 26 keys originated from along the borders of Zimbabwe and Mozambique.

 Outside Africa

 In the diaspora

 The first documentation of Kalimbas in Brazil dates back to 1723 where they are referred to as marimbas (not to be confused with marimbas).
 They seem to have faded into obscurity as they didn't make it to the present day, although "modern" Kalimbas now exist in Brazil.

 In Cuba African lamellophones along with the Cajón influenced the origins of the marimbula, whose history is poorly documented but is suspected to have originated in eastern Cuba.